ooni/probe-cli/internal/enginenetx/DESIGN.md

 The first two returned tactics will be bridges tactics for "api.ooni.io", if applicable, followed by two tactics generated using the DNS, followed by a random remix of all the remaining tactics.
-This is the reason why in `statsPolicy` we return the first four tactics from the fallback after getting two tactics from the stats.
+This choice of returning two and two tactics first, is the reason why in `statsPolicy` we return the first four tactics from the fallback after getting two tactics from the stats.